-Lew Wolff, one of the nation's leading real estate developers and hotel owner, enters his 11th season as Owner and Managing Partner of the Oakland Athletics.
+Lew Wolff, one of the nation's leading real estate developers and hotel owners, enters his 12th season as Owner and Managing Partner of the Oakland Athletics.

 Heading a limited partnership group that purchased the A's on April 1, 2005, Wolff wasted little time in emblazoning his stamp on one of baseball's most successful and storied franchises.
 The very next season, the A's made their fifth postseason appearance in seven years in 2006, advancing to the American League Championship Series for the first time since 1992.

-Since then, Wolff has worked tirelessly in exploring possible locations to build a much-needed new ballpark venue, as well as supporting GM Billy Beane's efforts in building a strong foundation for future championship teams through player development and acquisitions.
-Those efforts have resulted in the team posting back-to-back AL West Division titles in 2012 and 2013, an AL Wild Card berth in 2014, and the best record (278-208) in the American League over the past three seasons.
+Since then, Wolff has worked tirelessly in exploring possible locations to build a much-needed new ballpark venue, as well as supporting executive vice president of baseball operations Billy Beane's efforts in building a strong foundation for future championship teams through player development and acquisitions.
+Those efforts have resulted in the team posting back-to-back AL West Division titles in 2012 and 2013, an AL Wild Card berth in 2014, and the fourth best record (346-302) in the American League over the past four seasons.

 Wolff's impact on the Bay Area sports landscape is not limited to baseball.
 In May of 2006, he reached an agreement with Major League Soccer in an attempt to bring professional soccer back to the Bay Area.
 The expansion San Jose Earthquakes returned to action in 2008, playing their home games at Santa Clara University's Buck Shaw Stadium.
-Wolff and the Earthquakes ownership group have since successfully built an exclusive soccer stadium in San Jose, Calif., which opened in March.
+Wolff and the Earthquakes ownership group have since successfully built an exclusive soccer stadium in San Jose, Calif., which opened in March of 2015.